 Are you looking for something relaxed to do in Cusco after such a long day?
 Check out my post about the Chocolate Museum in Cusco.

-I was very happy to take this bus tour in Peru and I hope I peaked your interest to consider this journey by bus if you travel from Lake Titicaca to Cusco or the other way around.
+I was very happy to take this bus tour in Peru and I hope I peaked your interest to consider this journey if you travel by bus from Cusco to Puno or the other way around.

 Have you travelled from Cusco to Puno?
 At what site would you like to spend more time?
 Let me know your thoughts in the comment section below.